Mrs. Harris Goes to Paris poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Mrs. Harris scrubbing floors in a London townhouse, living a modest life as a cleaning woman in 1957, establishing her humble existence and kind-hearted nature..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Mrs. Harris becomes transfixed by the Dior dress, igniting an impossible dream: she will save money to buy her own Dior gown in Paris, despite it costing 500 pounds—a fortune for a cleaning woman..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 57 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Mrs. Harris's dress fitting is beautiful, she's bonding with the Dior workers, and André confesses his feelings.
+The analysis reveals that this crucial beat False victory: Mrs. Harris's dress fitting is beautiful, she's bonding with the Dior workers, and André confesses his feelings.
 Everything seems to be working out perfectly.
 The stakes raise as her impact on the House of Dior deepens., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 The Dior workers rally together, revealing they've been inspired by Mrs. Harris's courage and authenticity.
 She realizes her impact wasn't about the dress—it was about proving that dreams and dignity belong to everyone.
 New resolve to fight for Dior itself., demonstrating the transformation achieved throughout the journey.